cunybpl/nycet_pnp/src/content/guides/systems/variable-speed-variable-volume-air-handling-system.md

 ## General Overview

 A variable-speed, variable-volume (VSVV) air handling system conditions provides conditioning to mixed air (a combination of outdoor and return air), discharges the conditioned air into zones, returns air from the zones, and exhausts air to the outdoors.
-The served zones are typically equipped with variable air volume boxes (VAV) which allow for zone-specific control of supply airflow.
-The overall airflow of the air handling unit (AHU) is modulated using variable frequency drives (VFDs) on the supply and return fan motors based on how much air the VAV boxes require.
+The served zones are typically equipped with variable-air-volume boxes (VAV) which allow for zone-specific control of supply airflow.
+The overall airflow of the air handling unit (AHU) is modulated using variable-frequency-drives (VFDs) on the supply and return fan motors based on how much air the VAV boxes require.
 For a more detailed description of the system, refer to the ASHRAE HVAC Systems and Equipment Handbook (2020), Section 4.

 ## Variable-speed, Variable-volume Air Handling Unit Components